 The main takeaway here is that there are states where you can practice medicine without residency, however, obtaining your medical license is mandatory for practicing as an independent physician - for which you need to complete a residency program.
 However, there are tons of jobs in the medical field outside of becoming an independent physician, and some of them may be right for you.

-Let’s discuss job options for MD without residency.
+Let’s discuss job options for an MD without residency.
 The following list comprises several viable options for MDs who do not wish to attend a residency program.
 Keep in mind, these aren’t the only options out there!

-We’ve organized our list by the highest paying jobs for MD holders without residency.
+We’ve organized our list by the highest-paying jobs for MD holders without residency.
 Although none of these jobs require residency, some may require additional education or certification beyond an MD degree.

-Average Salary (US): $97,660
+Average Salary (US): $133,260

 If you enjoy leadership roles, you may want to consider pursuing a career in medical and health services management.
 Health service managers work behind the scenes in hospitals, clinics, and other healthcare organizations to oversee everyday operations, partnerships, and professional relationships.

-Average Salary (US): $161,256
+Average Salary (US): $117,960

 Education: Bachelor’s Degree, MD Optional